emacs-eask/cli/docs/content/Development-API/_index.en.md

 (message "%s" (eask-command))  ; init
 ```

+## 🔍 Function: eask-command-p (`commands`)

+Return t if COMMANDS is the current command.

 ## 🔍 Function: eask-special-p ()

 Return `t` if the command that can be run without Eask-file existence.

-This allow some commands can still be executed without defining the user
+This allows some commands can still be executed without defining the user
 directory.
 This can be handy when you want to do normal operations without
 touching the user directory.

+## 🔍 Function: eask-execution-p ()

+Return `t` if the command is the execution command.

+This is added because we don't want to pollute `error` and `warn` functions.

 ## 🔍 Function: eask-checker-p ()

 Return `t` if running Eask as the checker.

-Without this flag, the process will be terminated once the error is occured.
+Without this flag, the process will be terminated once the error is occurred.
-This flag allows you to run through operations without report error.
+This flag allows you to run through operations without reporting errors.

 ## 🔍 Function: eask-script (`script`)